-- The B&NES Council Food Forum delivers a range of programmes in schools and early yearsettings to engage children in food-related activities such as cooking, growing, composting, farm visits and healthy eating.
-Targeted programmes include the Director of Public Health Award, SHINE and HENRY. - The Council commissions the Cook-it Service; a five week programme teaching families in identified children's centre areas to cook affordable, healthy meals.
+- The B&NES Council Food Forum delivers a range of programmes in schools and early year- settings to engage children in food-related activities such as cooking, growing, composting, farm visits and healthy eating.
+Targeted programmes include the Director of Public Health Award, SHINE and HENRY. - The Council commissions the Cook-it Service; a five week programme teaching families in identified children's centre areas to cook affordable, healthy meals. - A pilot model between Age UK and Chew Valley Secondary School has been launched to engage older people in schools to share knowledge and skills around cooking and food skills.